data-8/datascience/docs/tutorial.rst

 From the text:

     The table ``baby`` contains data on a random sample of 1,174 mothers and their newborn babies.
-The column ``birthwt`` contains the birth weight of the baby, in ounces; ``gest_days`` is the number of gestational days, that is, the number of days the baby was in the womb.
+The column ``Birth Weight`` contains the birth weight of the baby, in ounces; ``Gestational Days`` is the number of gestational days, that is, the number of days the baby was in the womb.
 There is also data on maternal age, maternal height, maternal pregnancy weight, and whether or not the mother was a smoker.

 .. ipython:: python